JTRamirez/BRMS-Walkthrough/modules/part-two-installing-brms.md

 ![](https://cloud.githubusercontent.com/assets/15032492/10430838/80df799a-70cf-11e5-8d25-867b8c3f32e1.PNG)

+(You can always uninstall this and run headless later on, but initial installation and configuration of EAP and BRMS is much easier with a GUI.)

 <!-- @section -->

 ### Installing Apache's Maven, and Oracle's Java

-Before installing Red Hat's software, up-to-date versions of Java and Maven must be installed beforehand.
+Before installing Red Hat's software, up-to-date versions of Java and Maven must be installed beforehand (in that order).

 To install Java, navigate to Oracle's download page: